Sean-Toroghi/portfolio/A-B testing/Readme.md

 - Test variant is a sample that recieves a different experiment than what we plan to investigate
 - Control variant is a sample that recieves the existing or unchanged functionality

 Note: any user in the sample requires to satisfy a pre-defined list of eligibility criteria.
-For example run a test on generating an ads leading to increase subscription, one eligibility criteria is the user need to be a new user without any existing account.
+For example run a test on generating an ads leading to increase subscription, one eligibility criteria is the user need to be a new user without any existing account and finishes the registration.

+__Randomize user allocation__

+To form a valid result, we need to allocate users randomly to each variant.
+It decreases statistical bias, as each user has the same chance of being subject to the experiment.
+Also each variant will have an evently distributed users with co-variates attributes, such as location and demographic.